Annual Review 2021–22

 Principle 6: Respect the rights of security holders

 As a public company limited by guarantee, we do not have shareholders.
 As a result, this principle has no direct relevance to us.
-However, we are committed to respecting the rights of our stakeholders, particularly the financial firms that are members of the scheme and consumers who use the service.
+However, we are committed to respecting the rights of our stakeholders, particularly the financial firms that are members of the scheme and consumers who use our service.

 Information about AFCA and its governance

-Information about us can be found on our website (afca.org.au), by email (info@afca.org.au), or by telephone 1800 367 287, free call (1800 AFCA AUS) or 1300 56 55 62 for members.
+Information about AFCA can be found on our website (afca.org.au), by email (info@afca.org.au), or by telephone 1800 367 287, free call on 1800 AFCA AUS or 1300 56 55 62 for members.

 Meetings of stakeholders